FDio/csit/docs/model/current/UTI_output_files/test_case/results/reconf/time_loss.rst

    limitations under the License.

-Test type
+Time loss
 ^^^^^^^^^

-This entry has a string value, set individually by tests.
-Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Currently implemented values are "mrr", "ndrpdr", "reconf" and "soak".

-As the result mapping contains a sub-mapping named after the test type, this information is derived, so this entry appears only in info output.
+This is a derived value, thus only present in info output.

+Value of this entry is a float specifying the time for which traffic would have to stop to cause the observed number of packets lost.

+The real time of VPP not processing packets was probably higher, as at NDR traffic there usually is some space in NIC RX buffers.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.3.0,
 last patch update in version 0.3.0.